SamBurgess93/hugsforshrubs/README.md

 The blog page will give registered users a chance to creat their own blog posts.
 The admin will have the power to delete these if they are not deemed appropriate.
 #### Product detail page
-   The product details page includes, name of the product, price , category, rating and product description.
+   The product details page includes: name of the product, price , category, rating and product description.
    There are also two button links one to keep shopping that leads to the all products page and the other add to bag button that adds the product to the user's shopping bag.
    Admin/ superuser has two links to delete or edit product.
 Reviews for each product will be visible at the bottom of the page.
 #### Toasts